JosephineQiu/ISQA8086-Team1/README.md

 * Phone calls will be made directly to the individuals not responding in a timely manner.
 * In case of emergency issues happening to an individual, the other members will cover his/her part for timely submission.
 The situation will be reported directly to our supervisor/professor.

+## COntributorship Statement
+Dhwani Kumrawat, Josephine Qui, Ranga Tanishk Reddy have worked collectively to generate the documentation of this project work plan.